Euro zone yields hit 3-month highs as central bank anxiety holds - Up News Info

 Article content

-Euro zone bond yields rose to their highest in three months on Tuesday, and a market gauge of inflation expectations to its highest level since 2015, as markets continued to fret about leading central banks’ monetary policy outlooks.
+Euro zone bond yields rose to their highest in three months on Tuesday and inflation expectations reached levels last seen in 2015, as markets fretted over leading central banks’ monetary policy outlooks.

-Government bond yields have been on the rise since U.S. Federal Reserve policymakers last week projected that the central bank would be ready to raise rates in 2022, and said the Fed could begin reducing its monthly bond purchases as soon as November.
-Similar messaging from the Bank of England has also added to the hawkish tone.
+Government bond yields have been rising since U.S. Federal Reserve policymakers last week projected the central bank would be ready to raise rates in 2022, and said the Fed could begin reducing its monthly bond purchases as soon as November.
+Similar messaging from the Bank of England has added to the hawkish tone.

 Advertisement